iterative/dvc/README.rst

 #. `Workflow Management Systems <https://en.wikipedia.org/wiki/Workflow_management_system>`_ - DVC is a workflow
    management system designed specifically to manage machine learning experiments.
 DVC is built on top of Git.

-#. `DAGsHub <https://dagshub.com/>`_ - An online service that integrates Git & DVC.
-Used to version and catalog data and models,
+#. `DAGsHub <https://dagshub.com/>`_ - online service to host DVC projects.
-   track experiments, visualize pipelines.
+   It provides a useful UI around DVC repositories and integrates other tools.

 #. `DVC Studio <https://studio.iterative.ai/>`_ - official online platform for DVC projects.
   It can be used to manage data and models, run and track experiments, and visualize and share results.